Plymouth: Culture

 Built in 1815, Union Street was at the heart of Plymouth's historical culture.
 It became known as the servicemen's playground, as it was where sailors from the Royal Navy would seek entertainment of all kinds.
 During the 1930s, there were 30 pubs and it attracted such performers as Charlie Chaplin to the New Palace Theatre.
 It was described in 2008 as the late-night hub of Plymouth's entertainment strip.

 Outdoor events and festivals are held including the annual British Firework Championships in August, which attracts tens of thousands of people across the waterfront.
 In August 2006 the world record for the most simultaneous fireworks was surpassed, by Roy Lowry of the University of Plymouth, over Plymouth Sound.
-From 2014 MTV Crashes Plymouth has taken place every July on Plymouth Hoe, hosting big-name acts such as The 1975, Little Mix, Tinie Tempah and Busted.
-Between 1992 and 2012 the Music of the Night celebration was performed in the Royal Citadel by the 29 Commando Regiment and local performers to raise money for local and military charities.
+From 2014, MTV Crashes Plymouth has taken place every July on Plymouth Hoe, hosting big-name acts such as The 1975, Little Mix, Tinie Tempah and Busted.

+Between 1992 and 2012, the Music of the Night celebration was performed in the Royal Citadel by the 29 Commando Regiment and local performers to raise money for local and military charities.
 A number of other smaller cultural events taken place annually, including Plymouth Art Weekender, Plymouth Fringe Festival and Illuminate Festival.

 The city's main theatre is Theatre Royal Plymouth, presenting large-scale West End shows and smaller works as well as an extensive education and outreach programme.
-The main building is located in the city centre and contains three performance spaces – The Lyric (1,315 capacity), Drum Theatre (200 capacity), and The Lab (60 capacity) – and they also run their own specialised production and creative learning centre called TR2, based in Cattedown.
+The main building is located in the city centre and contains three performance spaces – The Lyric (1,315 capacity), Drum Theatre (200 capacity) and The Lab (60 capacity) – and they also run their own specialised production and creative learning centre called TR2, based in Cattedown.
 Plymouth Pavilions has multiple uses for the city staging music concerts, basketball matches and stand-up comedy.
 There are also three cinemas: Reel Cinema at Derrys Cross, Plymouth Arts Centre at Looe Street and a Vue cinema at the Barbican Leisure Park.
-Barbican Theatre, Plymouth delivers a theatre and dance programme of performances and workshops focused on young people and emerging artists contains a main auditorium (110 – 140 capacity) and rehearsal studio; they also host the B-Bar (80 capacity), which offers a programme of music, comedy and spoken word performance.
+The Barbican Theatre delivers a theatre and dance programme of performances and workshops, focused on young people and emerging artists contains a main auditorium (110 – 140 capacity) and rehearsal studio.
+It also hosts the B-Bar (80 capacity), which offers a programme of music, comedy and spoken word performance.

 The Plymouth Athenaeum, which includes a local interest library, is a society dedicated to the promotion of learning in the fields of science, technology, literature and art.
-In 2017 its auditorium (340 capacity) returned to use as a theatre, having been out of service since 2009.
+In 2017, its auditorium with a capacity of 340, returned to use as a theatre, having been out of service since 2009.

 The Plymouth City Museum and Art Gallery, now renamed as The Box, is operated by Plymouth City Council allowing free admission – it has six galleries.